KO112/chartjs/README.md

 # Introduction

-This package provides an interfact to the `Chart.js` JavaScript library.
+This package provides an `R` interface to the `Chart.js` JavaScript library.